-Here is how to find out how much video memory your graphics card has on Windows 10 without third-party software.
+Here is how to find out how much VRAM your graphics card has on Windows 10 without using any third-party software.

 Option 1 (The Simplest One): View VRAM Size in Video Adapter Properties